 Fighting a Felony DUI Case

 A California felony DUI conviction has severe penalties including a substantial California State Prison sentence, heavy fines, and the loss of your California driving privilege for several years.
 As Karthik Krishnan, a top Ventura DUI defense attorney, puts it, "A conviction for a California felony DUI is devastating.
-Beating a felony DUI charge requires an aggressive and truly skilled lawyer who specializes in California drunk driving defense.and who therefore knows how to successfully employ the most effective defenses."
+Beating a felony DUI charge requires an aggressive California DUI defense attorney -- and who therefore knows how to successfully employ the most effective defenses."

 For information about Nevada DUI law, go to our page on Nevada felony DUI law.